grantholle/words/about.md

 I'm also passionate about Jesus and what it means to follow his teachings in the world in which we live.

-All views and opinions expressed are purely my own and do not reflect those of my employers, clients, family or friends.
+All views and opinions expressed are purely my own and may or may not match those of my employers, clients, family or friends.